AylaNetworks/ayla-documentation/src/tech-notes/how-to-write-and-publish-a-tech-note/index.md

 1. Lorem ipsum dolor sit amet ...
 </code></pre>

-Here is the example rendered in html.
+This is the html version:

 1. At vero eos et accusamus et iusto ...
     ```